-Dunnellon, Florida has a population of about 2,000 people and is located 25 miles southwest of Ocala.
+Dunnellon, Florida has a population of about 1,878 people and is located 25 miles southwest of Ocala in Marion County.

-The town is at the junction of the Rainbow River and Withlacoochee River.
-The latter river flows to the Gulf of Mexico through Lake Rousseau on its way to the Gulf of Mexico.
+The town is at the junction of two beautiful rivers: the Rainbow River and Withlacoochee River.

 Dunnellon is believed by many to be the location where the Spanish explorer Panfilo de Narvaez crossed the Withlacoochee River in the early 1500s.